robertprice/MxMustacheTemplate/README.md

 Dependencies are managed using Maven.

 The module is based on the Java implementation and also uses GSON internally to map JSON to a Java Hashmap.

+### Unit Testing

+There are Unit Tests in the UnitTesting directory.
+These return a boolean that is true if the test passed, or false if not.
+This means there is loose coupling to the UnitTesting module and tests are only run if this is available.
+Please only commit if all tests pass.

+To run the unit tests install the Unit Testing and Object Handling modules from the Mendix App Store.

 ## See Also